InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 A fireplace can be a great way to warm up – and raise your heating bill.

 Fans work by circulating air throughout a room.
 This is primarily used to either cool an area or prevent smoke or steam from building up.
 It’s for these reasons that fans still see use in the winter.
 After all, nobody wants to set off the fire alarm while cooking the holiday dinner!
-But as soon as the smoke has cleared, turn the fan off.
+But as soon as the smoke has cleared, turn off the fan.
 Even if you didn’t intend to use it to cool the room, it still will.
 Similarly, turn off any fans in the bathroom when you’re finished.

 Ceiling fans are an interesting case.
 While they’re designed to move cold air around, they can also keep warm air circulating.
 The trick is to have the fan rotate counterclockwise.
 This will push rising hot air back down and warm up the room.
 Most ceiling fans have a switch or setting that allows counterclockwise movement.